 I used the steps above to prep and clean this mini buffet.
 Once it was ready, I applied a coat of Java gel stain over the entire piece.
 This refreshed the entire piece.

 Once the buffet was dry, I began to paint the gel stain on the carved details.
 For this finish, you do not want to wipe away the stain.
 Just make sure the stain is smooth and let it dry for a few days.

 Seal just like above using the spray polyurethane first, followed by the wipe-on poly.
 Get more details by checking out How to refinish stained furniture the easy way.

 Other Ways to Use Gel Stain

 Many times, people want to keep the wood but they hate the color of the original stain.
 Gel stain allows you to change and darken the appearance.
-You can use gel stain in all the areas of your home, like the few mentioned below.
+You can use gel stains in all the areas of your home, like the few mentioned below.

 Gel Stain Inspirations

 This antique desk was painted in Cerise furniture paint (<—discontinued found this similar color) and sealed with a java gel stain and poly mix.
 If you want to know more details on how the finish was completed, see this Vintage Desk Makeover.

 For this buffet, the top and drawer fronts were stained using java gel stain.
-The base was painted in lamp black, sealed with antique wax, shimmer highlights with pearl gold organza, and aging dust on the legs.
+The base was painted in lamp black, sealed with furniture wax, shimmer highlights with gold metallic and aging dust on the legs.